FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 The clause on building maintenance applies for cases where the landlord is responsible for the maintenance of the building and there is gross negligence or wilful default on the part of the landlord.
 For cases where the landlord is not responsible for the maintenance of the building, the clause would not apply.

-Rental Structure
+Rental Formula

-- Fixed rental with no GTO – e.g. $X psf, or $Y per month.
+• Fixed rental with no GTO – e.g. $X psf, or $Y per month.

-- Rental with GTO component that applies from the first dollar of GTO – e.g. Y% of GTO, or $X psf + Y% of GTO.
+• Rental with GTO component that applies from the first dollar of GTO – e.g. Y% of GTO, or $X psf + Y% of GTO.

 Data Transparency

-Landlords who collect sales data from tenants to compute rental based on Gross Turnover must share sales data by trade category on a one-on-one basis before new lease is signed.
+Landlords who collect sales data from tenants to compute rental based on Gross Turnover must share sales data by trade category on a confidential basis before new lease is signed.
 For existing tenants, the data must also be shared on a bi-annual basis.
 For reasons of confidentiality, sales data will not be shared where the number of tenants for the relevant trade category is less than 3.

-An example of the type of data to be shared can be seen in the table on page 27, para 1 of the CoC – trade category, no of units, total monthly sales turnover, etc.
+An example of the type of data to be shared can be seen in the table on page 33, para 1 of the CoC – trade category, no of units, total monthly sales turnover, etc.